Serbian passport

-Serbian passport (Пасош Србије) is the primary document of international travel issued to nationals of Serbia.
+A Serbian passport (Пасош Србије) is the primary document of international travel issued to nationals of Serbia.
 Passports are issued and renewed by the Serbian Police on behalf of the Ministry of Internal Affairs or, if the citizen resides abroad, by the Serbian diplomatic missions.
 Besides serving as proof of identity and of citizenship, it facilitates the process of securing assistance from Serbian consular officials abroad, if needed.

 The Serbian biometric passports were introduced on 7 July 2008 and were handed out in the beginning of August in the same year.
 All outdated Yugoslav passports became invalid on 31 December 2011.
-Citizens can not have multiple Serbian passports at the same time.
+In April 2026 passport received a redesign, including from maroon to burgundy for the cover.
+Citizens cannot have multiple Serbian passports at the same time.

 Appearance

 Cover

-Serbian passports have a burgundy red cover, in line with the EU standard, and have inscriptions in golden letters in three languages - Serbian Cyrillic script, English and French: РЕПУБЛИКА СРБИЈА, REPUBLIC OF SERBIA, and RÉPUBLIQUE DE SERBIE (Note: The accented E lacking.) at the top, and ПАСОШ, PASSPORT, and PASSEPORT at the bottom divided by the Serbian lesser coat of arms.
-(Note: The pre-2010 version of the coat of arms is still used on the passport.)
+Serbian passports have a burgundy cover, in line with the EU standard, and have inscriptions in golden letters in two languages - Serbian (Cyrillic) and English: РЕПУБЛИКА СРБИЈА and REPUBLIC OF SERBIA at the top, and ПАСОШ and PASSPORT at the bottom divided by the Serbian lesser coat of arms.
 The biometric passport symbol alerting to the presence of a RFID chip inside the document, is at the very bottom of the cover page.
-The inside cover features the Serbian coat of arms in navy blue ink, while the first page contains the name of the country and the word "passport" in the three aforementioned languages.
-The inside back cover contains information on consular assistance in the three aforementioned languages.
+The inside cover is dominated by brownish-red, blue-gray, ocker, and gray-olive tones it contains a red stylized cross with four fire steels, as well as mini and microtext "REPUBLIKA SRBIJA" (Serbian Latin) printed in three colours (black, blue, and red) in both Cyrillic and Latin scripts.
+The security thread incorporates UV and IR protection.
+Under UV light, it fluoresces blue and red.
+The watermark motif is the White Angel.
+The inside back cover contains information on consular assistance in Serbian, English and French.